CFP National Championship 2025-26 Odds: Hook‘em Horns?

 Likewise, Ohio State’s defense is expected to be talented at all levels on the field.
 Safety Caleb Downs and linebacker Sonny Styles are worth keeping a close look at this season.
 The Buckeyes’ defense was stout en route to their national title.
 They led the nation by conceding 254.6 yards per game and 12.8 points per game.

 There was one moment in training camp when Eddrick Houston had the coaching staff holding their collective breaths.
-In what appeared like a potentially serious injury, Houston was diagnosed with a minor knee injury, so he should be fine for Week 1.
+In what appeared like a potentially serious injury, Houston was diagnosed with a minor knee injury, but he was fine for Week 1’s matchup against the Longhorns.

 If Sayin doesn’t have any major hiccups, the Buckeyes are going to be flying again this season.
 With elite targets at his disposal, the QB is in the perfect situation and is essentially getting the keys to a Ferrari.
 He should put up numbers while Ohio State competes for another national title.
 The depth on the defensive line is my only real concern.